itstooerli/pokemon-2d/README.md

 * Including a settings menu item
 * Update opponent pokemon move loader logic
 * Baby Maker (No eggs, but transform current pokemon into a level 1 version of either itself or it's lowest evolution)
+* Update TM Party Screen UI to leverage colors instead of text (TBD)
+* Make a smooth update for HP bar when item used in party screen

 ## Pokemon Universe Resource Expansion
 * Caterpie (2022/10/7)